 - i.
 This use shall be accessory to a single-family or duplex dwelling that is the principal use on the same lot or parcel. - ii.
 Not more than one ADU may be located on one lot. - iii.
 ADUs shall not contain more than two bedrooms. - iv.
-No more than one family, as defined in Chapter 20.07: (Definitions), shall reside in one accessory dwelling unit; provided, however, that units lawfully in existence prior to the effective date of the ordinance from which this section derives where the number of residents located in one accessory dwelling unit lawfully exceed that provided by the definition of family in Chapter 20.07: (Definitions), may continue to be occupied by the same number of persons as occupied the accessory dwelling unit on that effective date. - v.
+No more than one family, as defined in Chapter 20.07: (Definitions), shall reside in one accessory dwelling unit; provided, however, that units lawfully in existence prior to the effective date of the ordinance from which this section derives where the number of residents located in one accessory dwelling unit lawfully exceed that provided by the definition of family in Chapter 20.07: (Definitions), may continue to be occupied by the same number of persons as occupied the accessory dwelling unit on that effective date.
+For purposes of this section, attached ADUs with internal access that were approved under this ordinance shall be considered one dwelling unit. - v.
 A request for an ADU shall be required to submit a separate site plan petition with the Planning and Transportation Department.